felixocker/german_law_bot/README.md

 # :judge: german_law_bot
-A bot for QA over German law.
+A bot for QA over German law. \
+Disclaimer: This bot does not, and is not intended to, constitute legal advice. \
+To get good results, be as precise as possible with your prompts.

 ## Contents